 Cross-Posting between Community and Other External Sites

-- If you must, always link to those other posts, and update with any solutions
+- If you do, always link to those other posts, and update with any solutions.

 - Don't just dump links to other FAQ sites - If you posted elsewhere but didn't find a solution, please don't just drop a link to that original post here.
 It is missing details that makes useful and discoverable to people with similar problems in the future and is unlikely to get anyone clicking through.

 Why?
 Part of being a friendly, welcoming environment is respecting the effort everyone puts into helping one another, which certainly includes making sure no one wastes time addressing a problem that's already been solved elsewhere.

 Not doing so is generally considered to be rude - someone might spend their time answering the question on StackOverflow, for example, when it’s already been answered here.
 And once you have an answer in one place, it's polite to update all of your questions accordingly.

 Note also, while RStudio Community does tollerate this kind of cross-posting, many others do not.

 We ask that you do not post your question to multiple categories on community.rstudio.com.

 If you struggle to determine which category to plus your questions under, choose your best guess while tagging all related topics.
 Multiple duplicate posts will be flagged by our spam filter and automatically hidden.